-Nobody really discusses educational associated anxiety.
+Nobody really discusses educational-associated anxiety.
 This is separate from my more general anxiety.
-My mother would ask or try to ask me how was school today and just did not want to talk about it.
+My mother would ask or try to ask me how my was school today and just did not want to talk about it.
 There were no school counsellors when I went to school.
 The secondary school I attended was academically very strict.
-We were there to open our books face the front of the class and shut up.
+We were there to open our books face the front of the class, and shut up.

-There was a point in secondary school where I could not take the stress anymore, one day after basketball coaching where I was told to practice on my own.
-I arrived home via the school bus and I sat in an empty bath and I told my mother about the basketball episode and that I could not take the school stress anymore.
-I was given a note to excuse me from basketball and that meant I was going back to school.
+There was a point in secondary school when I could not take the stress anymore.
+One day after basketball coaching where I was told to practice on my own.
+I arrived home via the school bus, and I sat in an empty bath I told my mother about the basketball episode and that I could not take the school stress anymore.
+I was given a note to excuse me from basketball, and that meant I was going back to school.

 Or told that you were slowing down the rest of the class and had been told to leave.

-When I was in third level VEC there was no support at all for students who found college life stressful.
+When I was in third-level VEC, there was no support at all for students who found college life stressful.
 These courses were about the world of work, so we had to pretend that we were at work, up to and including a sick note if we could not attend classes.
-We had to put up our hands to leave the room if we wanted to go the bathroom.
+We had to put up our hands to leave the room if we wanted to go to the bathroom.
 Any criticism was met with if you don’t like it here then you are always free to go somewhere else.

-I would also find it very stressful knowing that I would be called upon to give an answer in school knowing that I would have to retain information in my head or trying to find my place if I had to read something out in class.
-Sometimes the teacher would move on if I was taking too long to come with an answer, or not even bother to come to me at all.
+I would also find it very stressful knowing that I would be called upon to give an answer in school, knowing that I would have to retain information in my head or try to find my place if I had to read something out in class.
+Sometimes the teacher would move on if I was taking too long to come up with an answer or not even bother to come to me at all.

 There were no counsellors except guidance counsellors who would put leaflets into my hand when I was leaving school.

-There was some stress when I went back into adult education having been out of further education for 17 years.
-There was stress recently too when trying to retain information about algebra as part of my course.
-Talking about all this has helped reflect on educational anxiety and putting it out there and sharing it will hopefully help others to share their own experiences.
+There was some stress when I went back into adult education.
+Has been out of further education for 17 years.
+There was stress recently, too, when trying to retain information about algebra as part of my course.
+Talking about all this has helped reflect on educational anxiety, and putting it out there and sharing it will hopefully help others to share their own experiences.